Stefan Haberl, M.A. - patent translations |

 PGP encryption

-Files communicated by e-mail can be PGP encrypted.
+The entire e-mail communication can also be PGP encrypted.

 On demand, particular preferences or styles can be incorporated in the format of the translations.
-Page margins, paragraph formats, line numbering etc. will be taken into consideration as well as a number of different document types (Microsoft Word 2007, Word 97-2003, Microsoft Power-Point, rtf, pdf, Open Document Format ...).
+Page margins, paragraph formats, line numbering etc. can thus be taken into consideration.

 Stefan Haberl, M.A.